 We all fall victim to things like increasing sales by tightening the margins, feeling that volume will make up the cash, but do we fully incorporate the demand on cash for inventory or accounts receivable or whether the added volume at a smaller margin will actually cover admin and overhead costs?
 Are we really better off with the added sales at a reduced sales price level?
 How much are we going to have to reduce our costs to make this work and is that a reasonable assumption?
 Volume generally requires more cash not less; will we run out of cash at a critical performance time?

 The more knowledge we have about where we are going, the more light we can shed on how to get there.
-I urge each and every person responsible for financial performance of a business to take the time to prepare detailed forward looking projections that start with your present financial position and ties out to cash along the way and an ending balance sheet at the end of the projection period.
+I urge each and every person responsible for the financial performance of a business to take the time to prepare detailed forward-looking projections that start with your present financial position and tie out to cash along the way and an ending balance sheet at the end of the projection period

 Gas up and go but be sure to have a great flight plan first.
 Have a safe journey!